Jonathan Aranda Preview, Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Mariners pitching staff ranks 10th in MLB.
+- The 9.1 strikeouts per nine innings compiled by the Mariners pitching staff ranks seventh in the league.

-- Mariners pitchers combine to allow the seventh-fewest home runs in baseball (154 total, 1.1 per game).
+- Mariners pitchers combine to surrender the eighth-fewest home runs in baseball (157 total, 1.1 per game).

+- Thornton makes his first start of the season for the Mariners.

+- The 29-year-old righty came out of the bullpen in his most recent outing this season, one of 18 appearances so far.

 © 2023 Data Skrive.
 All rights reserved.